 If your symptoms are severe or constant, a psychiatrist might prescribe medication to help you keep those symptoms under control.
 It is important, though, that you work closely with your doctor to get your dosage figured out.
 This is because many of the drugs prescribed to help combat anxiety have a “high potential for abuse” (source: Axis Recovery).

 IMPORTANT NOTE: Before we go further, be wary of the urge to self medicate with alcohol and other illicit substances (yes, even if you live in one of the few parts of the country that have legalized some of them).
 Self-medicating is a slippery slope into addiction and abuse, which don’t help your anxiety as much as exacerbate it.
+Ask your doctor for this anxiety vitamins which will help you a lot.

 Natural Methods for Dealing With Anxiety